sid7shetty/Gym-Asistant-/readme.md

-Created a Pose detection model using MoveNet and Tensorflow.js
+Created a Pose detection model using MoveNet